Drake University • Des Moines, Iowa

 Instructor: Kelsey Kremer

 This will be a great class for those looking to understand a digital SLR camera better.
 Campers will work to get hands-on training with their cameras, learning how to effectively use shutter speed, aperture and ISO in addition to turning well-composed photos into great ones!
 There will also be some work with Photoshop, photo galleries and digital photo organization.
-Photographers will also be working a little with video and how to share their work on social media.
+Photographers will also be learning how to effectively share their work on social media.
 Participants will need to bring a DSLR to this workshop.

 Instructor: Carlos Ayulo